animal-tree/Writing-stuff/Stuff27-Fire.md

 Now the carbons on the other hand can also bond with oxygen.
 And that creates CO2.
 Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed combustibly of more than just hydrocarbons) create ash and, its rising form, lifted by those rising gasses and water, smoke.

 (But does that mean fire is also CO2?
-Depending on the composition, maybe. // forget that)
+Depending on the composition, maybe. // forget that — But actually, in the order of burning, water vapor goes up first and carbons burn second, [if at all](https://www.quora.com/Can-you-burn-something-without-producing-CO2) depending on the fuel source)

 “Electriquey steam with some residue” — FIRE — in 5 words.